dualeone/aditu/_posts/2018-11-13-the-way-i-see it-every-life-is-a-pile-of-good-things.markdown

 Giống như ai cũng biết muốn có body 6 múi thì phải tập thể dục.
 Muốn giàu thì phải hăng say làm việc.
 Nhưng số người giàu và số người 6 múi nó ít hơn số người biết cách làm giàu và trở nên 6 múi lắm

 Nên coi clip xong đừng nói "anh Leo ơi sao em coi clip anh xong vẫn không trưởng thành" nhé.

-\#Haynensharengay #KienThucNe #TamLyNe

-The more you tighten your grip, Tarkin, the more star systems will slip through your fingers.
-I suggest you try it again, Luke.
-This time, let go your conscious self and act on instinct.
-Obi-Wan is here.
-The Force is with him.

-Don’t be too proud of this technological terror you’ve constructed.
-The ability to destroy a planet is insignificant next to the power of the Force.
-Your eyes can deceive you.
-Don’t trust them.
-What?!
-I don’t know what you’re talking about.
-I am a member of the Imperial Senate on a diplomatic